 Archaeology is a complex, time-consuming endeavor that requires a large team of experts in different disciplines and student researchers.
-Field excavations are just the visible tip of a much longer process of site investigation, documentation, analysis, and publication; as a general rule of thumb, for every hour spent actively digging in the field, archaeologists spend another four washing, sorting, inventorying, databasing, analyzing, and conserving the artifacts we recover and interpreting relationships between the layers and features of our sites.
+Field excavations are just the most visible part of a much longer process of site investigation, documentation, analysis, and publication: for every hour spent actively digging in the field, archaeologists spend another four washing, sorting, inventorying, databasing, analyzing, and conserving the artifacts we recover and interpreting relationships between the layers and features of our sites.
 Vital clues, past activities, and lost stories and perspectives are hiding in our data, but it takes a lot of work to detect and "surface" them.

 Jamestown Rediscovery Trustees and Staff visiting St. George's, April 2023 |